OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

    }

 The automatic grading information is being defined on an as-needed basis.
+The supported values are
-At this writing, the only supported value is ``total_points``, which defines a value to which all the equally-weighted questions will be normalized.
+	``total_points`` which defines a value to which all the equally-weighted questions will be normalized.
 (This value will be reflected in the ``Grade`` object's ``AutoGradeMax`` property.)
 It can be defined individually for each assignment; tool support lets you easily normalize all assignments the same.
 It can be explicitly set to ``null`` to disable auto-grading and better merge with the tool.

+	Aditionally (optionally)
+	``name`` which points to a defined registered named policy ``IPendingAssessmentAutoGradePolicy`` object.
+	 A special case when name is ``pointbased`` which requires additional information as follows:
+	 ``questions`` which defines map of question ids vs number of points.
+A special key called ``default`` points to the default number of points to a question not specifed in this map

+	 {
+    "tag:nextthought.com,2011-10:OU-NAQ-CS1300_Power_and_Elegance_of_Computational_Thinking.naq.asg.assignment:3.3_Exercise_Sound": {
+        "Title": "Exercise: Learning to Make Sound",
+        "auto_grade": {
+            "total_points": 20,
+            "questions": {
+            	"default":1,
+            	"tag:nextthought.com,2011-10:OU-NAQ-CS1300_Power_and_Elegance_of_Computational_Thinking.naq.qid.verification.05":10
+            }
+        },
+        ...
+      }

 Another known key (defined by :py:mod:`nti.app.assessment.assignment_filters`) is ``excluded``, a